at-ishikawa/fish-completion-interceptor/README.md

 There are also a lot of unsupported features on a kubectl fzf plugin

 ### kubectl fzf
-- Options are not recognized except -n/--namespace
-    - And in many cases, options are not supported well.
-For example, there should be no option between `get/describe/delete` and resource.
 - There are some subcommands that completion do not work, like `rollout`